 What is a Thread?

 A thread is a path of execution within a process.
-Also, a process can contain multiple threads.
+A process can contain multiple threads.

-Thread is also known as lightweight process.
-The idea is achieve parallelism by dividing a process into multiple threads.
+A thread is also known as lightweight process.
+The idea is to achieve parallelism by dividing a process into multiple threads.
 For example, in a browser, multiple tabs can be different threads.
-MS word uses multiple threads, one thread to format the text, other thread to process inputs etc. More advantages of multithreading are discussed below
+MS Word uses multiple threads: one thread to format the text, another thread to process inputs, etc. More advantages of multithreading are discussed below

 Process vs Thread?

-The typical difference is that threads within the same process run in a shared memory space, while processes run in separate memory spaces.
+The primary difference is that threads within the same process run in a shared memory space, while processes run in separate memory spaces.

-Threads are not independent of one other like processes as a result threads shares with other threads their code section, data section and OS resources like open files and signals.
-But, like process, a thread has its own program counter (PC), a register set, and a stack space.
+Threads are not independent of one another like processes are, and as a result threads share with other threads their code section, data section, and OS resources (like open files and signals).
+But, like process, a thread has its own program counter (PC), register set, and stack space.

 Advantages of Thread over Process

-1. Responsiveness: If the process is divided into multiple threads, if one thread completed its execution, then its output can be immediately responded.
+1. Responsiveness: If the process is divided into multiple threads, if one thread completes its execution, then its output can be immediately returned.

-2. Faster context switch: Context switch time between threads is less compared to process context switch.
-Process context switch is more overhead for CPU.
+2. Faster context switch: Context switch time between threads is lower compared to process context switch.
+Process context switching requires more overhead from the CPU.

-4. Resource sharing: Resources like code, data and file can be shared among all threads within a process.
+4. Resource sharing: Resources like code, data, and files can be shared among all threads within a process.

 Note: stack and registers can’t be shared among the threads.
-Each thread have its own stack and registers.
+Each thread has its own stack and registers.

-5. Communication: Communication between multiple thread is easier as thread shares common address space. while in process we have to follow some specific communication technique for communication between two process.
+5. Communication: Communication between multiple threads is easier, as the threads shares common address space. while in process we have to follow some specific communication technique for communication between two process.

-6. Enhanced Throughput of the system: If process is divided into multiple threads and each thread function is considered as one job, then the number of jobs completed per unit time is increased.
-Thus, increasing the throughput of the system.
+6. Enhanced throughput of the system: If a process is divided into multiple threads, and each thread function is considered as one job, then the number of jobs completed per unit of time is increased, thus increasing the throughput of the system.